muratko357/Portfolio/README.md

 <img align="left" width="250" height="140" src="Images/Uber data analysis.png"> **[Uber Data Analysis](https://github.com/muratko357/Uber-data-analysis/blob/main/Uber_data_anaylsis.ipynb)**

 Using data visulation tools and crosstabulation, I have analyzed the data that covers the number of Uber pickup calls in April 2014 in New York.
-Findings of the analysis gives important information based on the geographic location and the time of the calls.
+Findings of the analysis gives important information for the business based on the geographic location and the time of the calls.

 <img align="left" width="250" height="140" src="Images/San Francisco Crime Map.png"> **[San Francisco Crime Data Analysis](https://github.com/muratko357/San-Francisco-Crime-Data-Analysis)**